victorchall/EveryDream2trainer/doc/CONTRIBUTING.md

 * Share your training settings.
 Did you find a good set of settings for a particular dataset?
 Share it with others.

 * Run A/B experiments.
-Try different hyperparameters and share your results.
+Try different hyperparameters and share your results on socials or Discord.

 ## Contributor License Agreement

 Please review the [CLA](EveryDream_CLA.txt) before issuing a PR.
 You will be asked on your first submission to post your agreement for any code changes.

-This is not required for simple documentation changes (i.e. spelling mistakes, etc.)
+This is not required for simple documentation changes.

 ## Contributing code